santhosh-tekuri/notes/kubernetes/pods.md

   port: 8080
 ```

-two kinds of probes are suppored: `livenessProbe` and `readinessProbe`:
+two kinds of probes are suppored:

 livenessProbe:
 * if not specified, treated as `Success`